 What challenges did you face before implementing software in your daily routines?

-Another task, which saves at least 16 hours per month, is the Monthly Report feature.
+The Monthly Report feature saves us at least 16 hours per month.
 In QuickBooks, we used to make a PDF of each page, package them together and email everything to clients individually, hoping not to have a typo.
 With Breeze, you simply go to Monthly Reports and in approximately 45 seconds the reports are sent in a bulk fashion.

 I have even sent monthly reports from my phone, using the desktop version of my web browser.
 This cloud technology is incredible.
 Let me say this again: Time we spent compiling reports shrank from 16 hours to 45 seconds.